 During the pandemic of 2020 and 2021, Citizen Advisory Council meetings were suspended.
-In November of 2021, the Columbia City Council appointed six new members to the Citizen's Advisory Board and renewed the appointment of four members.
-The Department held its first CAC meeting since the pandemic began in late November to introduce the new members to the Command Staff.
-At the meeting, members were briefed on their expectations and duties while serving on the Council, duties including serving as a civilian member of the Command Review Board, review significant events such as officer involved shootings, high profile incidents, and evaluate new policies.
-Also during 2021, Citizen Advisory Council members attended ten Command Review Board Hearings.
+In November of 2021, the Columbia City Council appointed six new members to the Citizen's Advisory Council Board and renewed the appointment of four members.
+The Department held its first CAC meeting since the pandemic began in late November 2021 to introduce the new members to the Command Staff.

+At the meeting, members were briefed on their expectations and duties while serving on the CAC, duties including serving as a civilian member of the Command Review

+Board, review significant events such as officer involved shootings, high profile incidents, and evaluate new policies.
+In 2022, Citizen Advisory Council members attended nine Command Review Board Hearings and two additional Citizen Advisory Council meetings were held to discuss various issues such as Use of Force and Emergency Preparedness.